 If the gun you are researching is a Colt, simply use their Serial Number Database Lookup Tool.Colt Database Search

-Over the years I've parted with many guns that I now regret letting go.
+Over the years I've parted with a few guns that I now regret letting go.
 Don't get me wrong, I don't lose sleep over them because each one yielded the profits to purchase the next one.
 Have you ever changed your mind about how you feel about something?

 In years past, I would see a gun with engine-turned or jeweled parts and be turned off by it.
 Then suddenly in 2019, I see this Colt Gold Cup with that treatment to the trigger, hammer and barrel hood, and I fell in love with it!
 So opinions and tastes can change, even your own.